greghopkins/traffic-signal/README.md

 ==> default: EACCES
 ==> default:  attempting to reinstall using temporary dev dir "/usr/lib/node_modules/bonescript/node_modules/i2c/.node-gyp"
 ```

-The Vagrant shell provisioning does not currently setup any applications. (running `npm install` etc.) You will have to perform those steps manually.

-## Running the Tests

-To run the tests, execute either `npm test` or `mocha` in the Vagrant shell (accessed with `vagrant ssh`).

-## Known Issues

 - During project `npm install`, you might get error messages during binary symlinking.
 Since we aren't interested in this (or any other binary) at present, `npm install --no-bin-links` should resolve.